Published by the Cleveland State University

 - Cleveland State University (CSU) School of Social Work, is the Publisher (Cathleen Lewandowski, Director and Professor, contact firstname.lastname@example.org)

-- Dr. Michael Dover of the CSU School of Social Work faculty serves as Editor; contact firstname.lastname@example.org.
+- Dr. Michael Dover of the CSU School of Social Work faculty serves as Editor (2012-2018) and as Publisher; contact email@example.com.

-Reflections will be published as a peer-reviewed online journal.
-Subscriptions are $18 for individuals and $100 for libraries.
 Readers, authors, agencies, professional associations, and schools and programs of social work or other professional education programs are invited to serve as Friends of Reflections.
-It is a privilege that our School can play a role in ensuring that the journal will continue.
-As work begins to publish the new era of Reflections, we will give full respect to the tradition the journal represents.
+It has been a privilege that our School can play a role in ensuring that the journal will continue.
+We have sought to give full respect to the tradition the journal represents.
 We especially look forward to being in touch with the readers of Reflections, everyone who has contributed over the years, and prospective authors and subscribers for this beloved journal.
-Reflections is now being regularly published, with issues backdated to the year and season when they would have originally been published (a standard practice for journals when publication has been temporarily interrupted).
-The journal will complete the Volume 21 in the year when it would normally appear, 2015, the 21st year of publication of this journal.
-For copies of back articles and issues from 1995-present, please see our journal website.
+The journal remains behind in publishing schedule due to the transition, but will complete the Volume 22 (2016) by the end of Summer 2017 and should be up to date by the end of 2017 with Volume 23 complete.